G4Q95/AutoShortsWebApp/docs/Video-Integration-Part1.md

    - ✅ Implement adaptive media sizing based on content aspect ratio
    - 🔄 Implement sequential playback of all scenes
    - ✅ Add basic play/pause controls

+   > **Implementation Note**: The main video player component is `ScenePreviewPlayer.tsx` located in `web/frontend/src/components/preview/`.
+This component handles media playback, timeline scrubbing, and trim controls.
+When making modifications to video playback functionality, this is the primary component to update.
+   >
+   > **Component Clarification**: There are two separate timeline scrubber implementations in the codebase:
+   > 1. `ScenePreviewPlayer.tsx` in `components/preview/` - This is the **active** video player used in the scene card UI
+   > 2. `SceneTrimControls.tsx` in `components/scene/` - This is a standalone trim controls component that's currently not being actively used
+   >
+   > When making changes to the video player functionality, always check which component is actually being rendered in the DOM by inspecting the element and looking for data-testid attributes like "position-indicator" and "hover-seek-slider".

 3. **Media Trimming**
    - ✅ Add ability to trim the beginning and end of media